zentity-io/zentity-io.github.io/docs/basic-usage.md

 }
 ```

 Run an entity resolution job using an embeded entity model.
-This example uses three attributes (each with two
+This example uses three attributes, two resolvers, and two indices.
-matchers), two indices, and two resolvers.

 ```javascript
 POST _zentity/resolution?pretty